-- The physical features of the site and surrounds and any unique characteristics that (a) makes compliance with permitted activity standards unachievable. - The extent of the non-compliance(s) and/or any worsening of existing non-(b) compliance(s). - Whether the activity can be adequately serviced.
-The site must be capable of (c) sustaining the infrastructural servicing needs of the development. - (d) The suitability of the site, and the extent alternative sites, locations or zones have been considered. - (e) The potential for the activity to generate adverse effects in terms of noise, dust, glare, vibration, traffic and parking and to which mitigation options have been considered and evaluated. - (f) The extent to which the activity is compatible with the character and amenity of the residential neighbourhood and can enhance or complement the area.
+- (a) The physical features of the site and surrounds and any unique characteristics that makes compliance with permitted activity standards unachievable. - (b) The extent of the non-compliance(s) and/or any worsening of existing non-compliance(s). - (c) Whether the activity can be adequately serviced.
+The site must be capable of sustaining the infrastructural servicing needs of the development. - (d) The suitability of the site, and the extent alternative sites, locations or zones have been considered. - (e) The potential for the activity to generate adverse effects in terms of noise, dust, glare, vibration, and traffic which mitigation options have been considered and evaluated. - (f) The extent to which the activity is compatible with the character and amenity of the residential neighbourhood and can enhance or complement the area.